marginal23326/Manga-Viewer/README.md

 ## Features
 - **Manga Management**: Add, edit, and organize multiple manga series on the homepage.
-- **Smooth Navigation**: Effortlessly browse through chapters and pages using various methods.
+- **Smooth Navigation**: Effortlessly browse through chapters and images using various methods.
 - **Image Enhancement**: Zoom, fullscreen, and lightbox functionalities for detailed viewing.
 - **Customizable Settings**: Configure paths, chapter details, themes, and more to suit your preferences.
 - **Progress Tracking**: Visual indicators for scroll position and chapter progress.